 To post HTML form data to the server in URL-encoded format, you need to make an HTTP POST request to the server and provide the HTML form data in the body of the POST message.
-You also need to specify the data type in the body using the Content-Type: application/x-www-form-urlencoded request header.
+You also need to specify the data type using the Content-Type: application/x-www-form-urlencoded request header.
 HTML form data can also be sent to the server using the HTTP GET method.
 In this case, HTML form data is passed in the URL as key/value pairs separated by ampersands (&), and keys are separated from values by equality (=).

 1. Using the media type application/x-www-form-urlencoded.
 This type of media is mainly used to send short HTML forms in the form of key-value pairs, for example when authorizing a user using login/password forms.